Dropbox system requirements: an overview

 • Dropbox doesn’t support Windows Server OS.

-To run the Dropbox desktop app on your Mac, you need to use:
+To run the Dropbox desktop app on a Mac computer, you need:

-To run the Dropbox app on your computer using Linux, you need:
+To run the Dropbox desktop app on a Linux computer, you need:

-• A Dropbox folder on a hard drive or partition formatted with one the following file system types:
+• A Dropbox folder on a hard drive or partition, formatted with one of the following system types:

 • ext4